Saurath Sabha: Tradition of Saurath Sabha

 Almost every year, during the suddha - favourable days for the arrangement of marriages - thousands of Maithil Brahmins gather at Sabha Gaachchi in Saurath.
 The Panjikaran, who the Panji genealogical records, plays an important role in arranging marriages; it is compulsory for every individual seeking marriage to receive an asvajajanapatra certificate from the Panjikaran, stating that there is no "blood relationship" between the bride and groom.
 There is a fixed place – dera – for every village in the Sabha.
 The timing and number of days are decided during a meeting between the scholars and pandits of Mithila in accordance with the traditional astrological almanac, Pachanga.

 The Sabha usually lasts for seven to fifteen days and is held once or twice a year during the most favourable months.
 After reaching the dera the father or guardian of the bride begins searching for a suitable groom with the help of his relatives and a ghatak (middleman).
 The negotiation takes place in a democratic manner and is held in the open.
 The grooms and their parents also arrive at their respective deras.
+Historically, the Saurath Sabha was regarded as a ‘groom market’.
 However, women are not allowed in the Saurath Sabha.